CDCgov/ixa-epi-isolation/docs/time-varying-infectiousness.md

 this is the generation interval), let us consider the uniform distribution from zero to one --
 $\mathcal{U}(0, 1)$.
     - Using [inverse transform sampling](https://en.wikipedia.org/wiki/inverse_transform_sampling), a
-uniformally-distributed random variable can be transformed to any distribution by passing samples through the inverse cumulative distribution function (CDF).
+uniformly-distributed random variable can be transformed to any distribution by passing samples through the inverse cumulative distribution function (CDF).
-    - Therefore, we need to only consider how to solve the appropriate math for
+    - Therefore, we need to only consider how to solve the appropriate math for $u \sim \mathcal{U}(0, 1)$.
-$u \sim \mathcal{U}(0, 1)$.
+    - We also require that the generation interval have an inverse CDF or we be able to approximate it (i.e., from empirical data).
 2. Infectiousness over time is a relative quantity, so it is completely separate from the absolute degree to which someone is infectious, represented by the total number of secondary infection attempts they have.
-That quantity, denoted $C_i$, is directly related to $R_0$.
+That quantity, denoted $C_i$ in the generality, is directly related to $R_0$.
 3. We require $C_i$ ordered draws from the generation interval distribution.
 We schedule infection attempts at these times.

 ## Central claim

-We could just take $C_i$ draws from the generation inteval (GI) and order them, scheduling an infection attempt at each time drawn.
-However, we instead want to draw the minimum of our $C_i$ draws, have an infection attempt, and _then_ schedule the next infection attempt, in other words drawing the second smallest of our $C_i$ ordered draws from the GI.
-We want to use this approach because (a) it is the most flexible, allowing for many changes to the GI, and (b) because it is more computationally efficient than alternatives.
+We could just take $C_i$ draws from the generation interval (GI) and order them, scheduling an infection attempt at each time drawn.
+However, we argue that we instead want to draw the minimum of our $C_i$ draws, have an infection attempt, and _then_ schedule the next infection attempt -- drawing the second smallest of our $C_i$ ordered draws from the GI.
+We argue that we want to use this approach because (a) it provides a great deal of flexibility, allowing for many changes to the GI, and (b) because it is more computationally efficient than alternatives.

 However, wanting to sequentially schedule the infection attempts requires that we have a way of getting the smallest of $C_i$ draws from the GI, the second smallest, the third smallest, etc. This is the problem